-One way to get your foot in the door if you lack payroll experience or certifications is to work with a recruiting firm that can connect you with temporary healthcare payroll assignments.
+One way to get your foot in the door if you lack payroll experience or certifications is to work with a talent solutions firm that can connect you with healthcare payroll assignments.

-The more experience you gain through these placements, the greater your chance of securing a full-time job — perhaps even with one of the companies you work for in an interim capacity.
+The more experience you gain through these engagements, the greater your chance of securing a permanent position — perhaps even with one of the companies you work for in an interim capacity.

 6. Lay the groundwork for future advancement